environmental-pollution-industry-exterior

 I3 has developed a Federal Policy Blueprint in January 2024 outlining recommendations and strategies for advancing technology demonstrations, infrastructure deployment, market innovation, and other efforts to drive industrial decarbonization.
 See the initiative’s fact sheet, for these recommendations at a glance.

-State Best PracticeS Guide (Click here for more info)
+State Best Practices Guide (Click here for more info)

 Policy recommendations on state actions to decarbonize the industrial sector — pairing high-level recommendations with real-world examples — to aid state decision makers and advocates seeking to cut emissions from essential industrial sectors such as cement, steel, and chemicals.